Emergency? Call 911. Non-Emergency? Call 801-743-7200

 Emergency Operations provides emergency response services to over 430,000 residents who live in the communities of Alta, Brighton, Copperton, Cottonwood Heights, Eagle Mountain, Emigration Canyon, Herriman, Holladay, Kearns, Magna, Midvale, Millcreek, Riverton, unincorporated Salt Lake County, Taylorsville, and White City.
 The operations response area covers over 550 square miles.
 Firefighters, divided into three operational battalions, respond from 24 fire stations, and staff 24 heavy fire apparatus and 14 ambulances.

-Our fire service members provide the full range of emergency response services which include fire suppression and rescue, basic (Emergency Medical Technicians/EMT) and advanced life support (Paramedics), ambulance transport, technical and specialized rescue services, hazardous materials response, water rescue and wildland fire response.
+Our fire service members provide the full range of emergency response services which include fire suppression and rescue, basic (Emergency Medical Technicians/EMT) and advanced life support (Paramedics), ambulance transport, technical and specialized rescue services, hazardous materials response, water rescue, and wildland fire response.
 Operations members responded on 31,226 incidents in 2020, representing a ten percent increase over 2019.

 Division Leaders